axone-protocol/docs/docs/whitepaper/introduction.md

 Ethereum expanded decentralization principles by introducing programmable smart contracts, enabling the development of numerous decentralized applications (dApps).
 However, Ethereum's broad scope comes with its own limitations.
 As a general-purpose platform, it may not always provide the most efficient solution for every use case.

-Given the sensitivity of the data and knowledge sector, it's crucial that the infrastructure is as resilient and neutral as possible.
+Given the sensitivity of the data and knowledge sector, the infrastructure must be as resilient and neutral as possible.
 Moreover, due to the intricacy of this field, there's a specific design requirement that fosters sharing while managing these complexities efficiently.

 Specific Web 3.0 solutions are designed to offer specific functionalities such as decentralized storage, computation, indexing, and data validation for instance.